eliheuer/spoonbender/README.md

-# LetraFont
+# Spoonbender

-LetraFont is a cross-platform UFO font editor writen in Rust, still alpha-quality software not ready for use.
+Spoonbender is a cross-platform UFO font editor writen in Rust, still alpha-quality software not ready for use.
 This project is a fork of [Runebender](https://github.com/linebender/runebender).

 ![screenshot](documentation/screenshots/letrafont-screenshot-2023-01.png)